sonots/embulk-filter-row/README.md

 * Support OR condition
   * It should be better to think using Query engine like [Apache Drill](https://drill.apache.org/) or [Presto](https://prestodb.io/)
+  * With them, it is possible to send a query to local files, even to S3 files.

 ## ChangeLog